sigle/docs/docs/Start writing/Keyboard shortcuts.md

 sidebar_label: Keyboard shortcuts
 ---

-Sigle provide the following keyboard shortcuts to get more done in less time:
+Sigle provides the following keyboard shortcuts to get more done in less time:

 ### Essentials